Mark-Austen/mcr-aws_hvif-azure-google/README.md

 ### Deployment Instructions

 * Download or Clone this Terraform example.
-* Modify the provider.tf file with your own Megaport API Key/API Key Secret and AWS Access Key/Secret Key.
+* Modify the provider.tf file with your own Megaport API Key/API Key Secret, AWS Access Key/Secret Key, and Google Cloud project name and region.
 * Modify the variables.tf file with your own AWS Account ID.
-* The variables.tf file is configured for deployment in Singapore, it can be adjusted for other locations and regions as required.
+* The variables.tf file is configured for deployment in Sydney, it can be adjusted for other locations and regions as required.
 * Authenticate to your Azure tenant using the Azure CLI: [Link](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#authenticate-using-the-azure-cli)
 * Save the Azure tenant credentials locally as environment variables for use by Terraform: [Link](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#set-your-environment-variables)
 * Authenticate to Google Cloud: [Link](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build#authenticate-to-google-cloud)